 Spend this summer at the Museum of Science as a Teacher-in-Residence.
 Learn from our staff and share your knowledge of formal learning environments, get a behind-the-scenes perspective of the Museum, and serve as a liaison between the Museum and your school or district.

 As a Teacher-in-Residence, you will collaborate on a relevant Museum project, participate in a weekly seminar, and work on an independent project of your choice.

-Teacher-in-Residence opportunities are made possible in part through generous support from Genzyme, the J.B.
-Swett Jackson endowment, and Liberty Mutual.
+Teacher-in-Residence opportunities are made possible in part through generous support from Genzyme, and the J.B.
+Swett Jackson endowment.